mihaimaruseac/robotik/README.md

 message is printed.
 Also, they have a role in limiting the initial walk of the active robots.

-As a more interesting exercise, try to rewrite this example using 0-modulus robots and looping.
+As a more interesting exercise, try to rewrite the last example using 0-modulus robots and looping.
 It is going to be a fascinating experience.

 Turing completeness